MolSSI-Education/oop_and_design_patterns/_episodes/05-Facade.md

         self.mdt = MDTrajTrajectoryHandler(filename)
 ~~~
 {: .language-python}
-The constructor for our Facade takes a filename, the path to the PDB file, and creates and instance of each Handler file.
+The constructor for our Facade takes a filename, the path to the PDB file, and creates and instance of each Handler.
 Since we have a consistent workflow that we want to use, we will create a function that executes it based on the given input file.
 ~~~
     def analysis(self):